Magotchi/lpid-core-documents/LPID core documents.md

 #### SECTION 2

-Nominations and elections, in addition to the list of candidates nominated, there shall be an automatic nomination for NONE OF THE ABOVE.
-When any candidate, including NONE OF THE ABOVE, receives less than 10% of the total vote, that candidate shall be stricken from subsequent ballots.
+In addition to the list of candidates nominated, there shall be an automatic nomination for NONE OF THE ABOVE (NOTA).
+When any candidate, including NOTA, receives less than 10% of the total vote, that candidate shall be stricken from subsequent ballots.

 #### SECTION 3

-When NONE OF THE ABOVE receives a majority vote, all candidates on that ballot shall become ineligible for re-nomination for the same office at the same convention.
-The next order of business shall be the re-opening of nominations from the floor for the office, and election shall proceed according to Article IX of this constitution until such time as the vacancy has been filled or the conventions elects by a two-thirds vote not to select a candidate.
+When NOTA receives a majority vote, all candidates on that ballot shall become ineligible for re-nomination for the same office at the same convention.
+The next order of business shall be the re-opening of nominations from the floor for the office, and election shall proceed as above until such time as the vacancy has been filled or the conventions elects by a two-thirds vote not to select a candidate.

 ### RULE 3: Platform

-The platform may be amended at each succeeding Regular Convention after 1976 by deletion, substitution, or addition of any plank.
+The platform may be amended at each Regular Convention by deletion, substitution, or addition of any plank.
 A plank may be deleted by a simple majority of the Convention delegates.
 The substitution of a new plank for an old plank, or the addition of a new plank, shall require approval by a vote of two-thirds of the delegates present and voting.

 ### RULE 4: Endorsement of Candidates